agntcy/app-sdk/README.md

 </div>

-The Agntcy Application SDK provides a factory and set of interfaces for creating agentic communication bridges and clients.
+The Agntcy Application SDK provides a factory and interfaces for creating agentic communication bridges and clients.
 This SDK is designed to enable interoperability between different agent protocols and messaging layers by decoupling protocol logic from the underlying network stack.

 &nbsp;